mechmotum/mechmotum.github.io/content/pages/research/balance-assist-bicycle.rst

 Theses

-- M. Haitjema, “Estimating fall probability in cycling: Prediction of the effectiveness of a balance-assist bicycle in reducing falls,” MSc, Delft University of Technology, Delft, The Netherlands, 2023. https://repository.tudelft.nl/islandora/object/uuid%3Ab7a3ff8d-de2b-47ee-ac05-61c34c1eac23
+- M. Haitjema, "Estimating fall probability in cycling: Prediction of the effectiveness of a balance-assist bicycle in reducing falls," MSc, Delft University of Technology, Delft, The Netherlands, 2023. https://repository.tudelft.nl/islandora/object/uuid%3Ab7a3ff8d-de2b-47ee-ac05-61c34c1eac23
 - S. van de Velde, “Design of a setup for experimental research on stability of